 Some of the best heritage houses here include Paje Ancestral Home, A Dasa Ancestral Home, Chong Ancestral Home and Bajamundi Ancestral Home.

 ENJOY A RIVER CRUISE

 To savor the slow rhythm of life here, we book the Dapitan River Cruise (Php 350 with lunch, trip schedule 11:00 A.M and 4:00 P.M daily), a 30 minute journey through the vast emerald lake at a languid pace, passing by coconut-shrouded communities.
 Occasionally, we would encounter villagers paddling their rafts, women washing clothes and children cavorting in the placid water.

 All aerial photos are property of Dapitan City Tourism and edited by me.
 All rights reserved.
 Do not use without permission.

-About the Blogger : Gael Hilotin is an award-winning travel blogger who had been to all 81 provinces in the Philippines.
+About the Blogger : Gael is a Filipina travel blogger who had been to all 81 provinces in the Philippines.
 Her work has appeared in local and international publications.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com.